-To install WordPress using softaculous first Simply log in to your cPanel account and look for Softaculous icon or WordPress installer icon.
-You will find them under Softwares, Softaculous apps installer or Auto Installers section.
+To install WordPress using softaculous first Simply log in to your cPanel account and look for the Softaculous icon or WordPress installer icon.
+You will find them under the Softwares, Softaculous apps installer, or Auto Installers section.

 Softaculous will now ask you where you want to install WordPress.
 You need to choose